 - Trailhead is accessed from Floras Lake Road or Airport Road just south of Langlois, OR

 - This is an easy trail for beginners.
 There are about 8-13 miles of open trail depending on how you loop it.
 Beautiful coastal views/overlooks, some sand, coastal pines, wider trails.
-The East trails can be accessed across the airport runway.
+(Floods in Winter)

-- These trails are listed on MTB Project.
+- These trails are listed on MTB Project & Trailforks.

 - Basic Blacklock info here